The DPT Program is accepting applications from July 15, 2022 – May 16, 2023 for the January 2024 cohort of DPT students (graduating Class of 2026).

 - All prerequisite courses must have an earned grade of “C” or higher

-- NOTE: Due to COVID-19, online courses, including labs, and pass/fail grades will be accepted for the spring, summer, and fall 2020.
+- NOTE: Due to COVID-19, online courses (including labs) and pass/fail grades will be accepted for coursework taken in spring 2020, summer 2020, fall 2020, spring 2021, and summer 2021.
 A graded course is recommended if this option is available.
+Graded coursework is a requirement again as of fall 2021.

 - Two semesters of human anatomy and physiology with labs (this may be taken as two combined A&P courses with lab or one anatomy course with lab and one physiology course with lab) – 8 credit hours